gatesphere/silica/README.md

 ### Known bugs:

   * meta commands allowed intermixed with other symbols in the same line
-  * display doesn't show all components of a piece
+  * -display doesn't show all components of a piece
+  * siren: sound output not quite right in non-C tonic scales.
+Should solve this silica-side.

 ## Contributing
 This is a personal project.
 If you have feedback, I'd love to hear it, but code will be mine.
 You can contact me at [suschord@suspended-chord.info](mailto:suschord@suspended-chord.info).